Hello, I want to know if you can evaluate my workout routine, and also how to get away from this plateau I've been having for the past 3 weeks.

 After taking a look at your weight training routine, I’ve spotted some areas where you may want to change or improve.

 My first question is where are your leg workouts?
-By only training your upper body and not training your lower body, you leave 30% of your gains on the table.
+By only training your upper body and not training your lower body, you leave 30% to 50% of your gains on the table.

 Try incorporating leg press’ and squats into your routine.
 Squats alone will greatly improve your overall strength.

 My second question is your exercise sequence for Monday’s workout which is Biceps and Shoulders.
-Always start with the largest body part first.
+Always start with the largest body part first (unless you are bringing up a lagging bodypart).

 In this case, you will want to do shoulders first followed by biceps.
 This leads me to my third question.
 Your shoulders and triceps may be still recovering from Saturday’s workout so you may need to take another day off to give your triceps more recovery time.
 This brings me to my next question.
 Get rid of standing triceps push downs and substitute that with close grip bench press’ or lying triceps extensions.

-I’ve been weight training for over 20 years and I don’t ever go near doubles.
+I’ve been weight training for over 20 years and I never, ever go near doubles.
 Stop doing doubles and quads immediately and get back on track to a reasonable set and rep progression.
-Your not at a level yet to be doing doubles and quads.
+You're not at a level yet to be doing doubles and quads.

 It looks as if your maximum bench press is around 135 pounds.
 Here’s what your progression should look like, assuming your max is 135 pounds: